turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 ### Reviewing our rules

-For our purposes here, these are the three main rules that *this* follows.
+For our purposes here, these are the two main rules that *this* follows.
 You might find exceptions out there especially when looking at ways that you can explicity change the value of *this* using methods like `call`, `apply`, or `bind`, but we'll cover this another time!

 <section class="call-to-action">
 ### On Your Own